mannyrivera2010/aml-suite/vagrant/centos6.6/build-and-deploy-box/README.md

 ## Usage
-First, install VirtualBox and Vagrant on your host, which are all available for Windows, OS X, and Linux
+First, install VirtualBox and Vagrant on your host, which are all available for Windows, OS X, and Linux.
+Make sure you have a current version of vagrant, at least v1.6 (check this with `vagrant -v`).
+If not, head over to the Vagrant homepage to download the latest version for your OS.

 You may also wish to install the `vagrant-vbguest` plugin which keeps your Guest Additions up to date: `vagrant plugin install vagrant-vbguest` (this may